nitya123-github/CharacterAnalysis/README.md

 3)SCOPE OF PROJECT:

-Social network analysis has increased tremendously in recent times.To extract the personality of the authors on the social networking websites is very much useful for much application in various domains like ncludng job success,happiness,attractiveness.personality detection from text means to extract the behaviour characterstic of authors written in the text.
+Social network analysis has increased tremendously in recent times.To extract the personality of the authors on the social networking websites is very much useful for much application in various domains like includng job success,happiness,attractiveness.personality detection from text means to extract the behaviour characterstic of authors written in the text.

 3)DATA STRUCTURES  AND ALGORITHMS  USED: